Evtimova, ZdravkaPrint This Post

 Argentina, Spain, etc. – altogether in 23 countries of the world.

-The following books by her were published in English and Dutch.
+The following books by her were published in English and other foreign languages.

 - Bitter Sky, SKREV Press, UK, 2003;